cyrozap/mediatek-lte-baseband-re/General-Notes.md

 * DCM: Dynamic Clock Management.
 * M4U: Multimedia Memory Management Unit.
 This is what MediaTek calls their IOMMU.
+* MCU: Used to refer to different processor subsystems. e.g., "APMCU" refers to the main AP core cluster, while "MDMCU" refers to the BB CPU.
+"MCUSYS" seems to refer to the AP MCU system.
 * MSDC: Used to refer to their EMMC/SD card controller core.
 Possibly "MediaTek SD Controller".
 * SWLA: Software LA (Logic Analyzer?).
 It seems to be some kind of debug